 - Surveys and comment cards

 Why marketing is important for a massage business

 Marketing is a skill.
 And like any skill, it’s learnable.
 This is one of those skills where you will learn by doing.
 Start with learning a few marketing skills and then go put them into action.
 See what results you get.
 Then make some improvements and try to do better the next time.
-The only way to fail is to give up!
+Study what makes some massage businesses fail and what makes others succeed.
+Then just do the same things that the successful therapists do and avoid doing the things that don’t work.
+The only way to truly fail is to give up!